Thoughts on Generative AI

 Tesla’s AI can generate video, but as it has only been fed input from Tesla car cameras, it can only generate roads.
 The model is dependent on the data that went into it.

-The Ethics Problem
+The Look & Feel Problem

-If you use AI, people can tell.
+Then we reach the fourth problem: If you use AI, people can tell.
 AI has a look, and people don’t like it.

 Rebecca Salvatore shared an excellent anecdote about her daughter on LinkedIn recently: